 So, that’s an extra ten years between the two options, which can make a whole load of difference.

-These advanced security measures are possible because of the door’s material.
-With UPVC, the plastic makes it hard to install locking mechanisms with as much reliability.
+These advanced security measures are possible because of the door’s stronger materials.
+With UPVC, the plastic makes it hard to install locking mechanisms with as much reliability as composite doors.

 Composite doors are also so strong and thick that they’re near enough impossible to kick down.
 So, you don’t have to worry about someone trying to break down your front door through brute force.

 They would need to have a proper battering ram to even make a dent in your composite door.